 The Reichswehr must not be brought into a position in which it has to fight, for a government which is alien to it, against people who have the same convictions as the army.
-On the other hand, it cannot permit irresponsible and unauthorized circles to try and bring about a change by force.
-If the army has to defend the authority of the state on two fronts it will break up.
-Then we have played the game of France and have offered the last chance of success to Muscovite Communism.73
+On the other hand, it cannot permit irresponsible and unauthorized circles to try and bring about a change fronts it will break up.
+Then we have played the game of France and have offered the last chance of success to Muscovite Communism.

 Kahr, Lossow and Bavaria's state police chief, Seisser, awaited events in the north.
-Hitler, sensing a conservative sell-out and fearful of losing the support he had garnered from an uneasy coalition of völkisch paramilitaries, hijacked a Kahr-Lossow meeting in the Bürgerbräukeller, and proclaimed a 'national völkisch revolution'.
-The whole performance reminded one eyewitness of 'Mexico' or 'Latin America'.
-Having been railroaded into supporting Hitler's precipitate bid for power, Kahr, Lossow and Seisser abandoned ship at the first opportunity.
-On 9 November 1923, Hitler and Ludendorff led a march of about two thousand extremists through Munich, which was dispersed near the Feldherrnhalle by a few salvoes from the Bavarian state police.
-A lightly wounded Hitler slunk away, although the events of that day would become part of Nazi mythology, for the confrontation provided the Party's earliest, and hence most holy, martyrs.
+Hitler, sensing a conservative sell-out and fearful völkiscb paramilitaries, hijacked a Kahr-Lossow meeting in the Bürgerbräukeller, and proclaimed a 'national völkiscb revolution'.
+The whole Having been railroaded into supporting Hitler's precipitate bid for tunity.
+On 9 November 1923, Hitler and Ludendorff led a march of near the Feldhernhalle by a few salvoes from the Bavarian state police.
+Would become part of Nazi mythology, for the confrontation provided the Party's earliest, and hence most holy, martyrs.